Novartis weighs joint ventures, unconventional deals for smaller businesses

 Novartis said it still expected core earnings to grow ahead of sales, helped by productivity measures.

-The company must also seek to plug the hole left by the upcoming expiration of its patent for leukaemia drug Gleevec.
+The company must also seek to plug the hole left by the upcoming expiration of its patent for leukemia drug Gleevec.

 It is banking on new products such as multiple sclerosis pill Gilenya and cancer drug Afinitor to help it grow sales and profits through this patent loss.